 6. Employing the Dutch CV-BV Structure for U.S. Companies

 The Dutch CV-BV structure is a commonly used structure by U.S. multinational companies to reduce their overall tax liability.
-The structure involves a Dutch cooperative (Coöperatieve Vereniging or CV) and a Dutch BV.
+The structure involves a Dutch cooperative (Cooperatieve Vereniging or CV) and a Dutch BV.
 In this structure, the CV acts as a holding company for the Dutch BV, which typically operates the business.

 Example: A U.S. parent company establishes a Dutch CV and contributes assets or business to a wholly-owned Dutch BV in exchange for shares.
 The Dutch BV pays dividends to the CV, and due to the participation exemption, these dividends are not subject to Dutch corporate tax.
 When the CV distributes dividends to the U.S. parent, they are typically not subject to Dutch withholding tax due to the U.S.-Dutch tax treaty.
 On the U.S. side, the dividends received from the CV are often treated as eligible for the dividends received deduction, resulting in low or no U.S. tax.

-This structure has been under scrutiny from both U.S. and Dutch tax authorities and has been impacted by changes in tax laws, including U.S. tax reform and EU anti-abuse laws.
+This structure has been under scrutiny from both U.S. and Dutch tax authorities and has been impacted by changes in tax laws, including U.S. tax reform, EU anti-abuse laws, and the introduction of Dutch conditional withholding tax on dividends to low-tax jurisdictions (effective since 2024).
 Therefore, the feasibility and benefits of this structure would need to be carefully evaluated based on the latest tax laws.

 7. Utilizing Dutch Real Estate Investment Trusts (REITs)

-Example: An international group of investors establishes a Dutch REIT to invest in real estate across Europe.
+Example: An international group of investors establishes a Dutch REIT to invest in real estate across Europe (excluding the Netherlands).
 The income generated from these real estate investments is not subject to Dutch corporate tax.
 The REIT is required to distribute at least 100% of its taxable profits to its investors.
 These distributions are subject to 15% Dutch dividend withholding tax, but the rate can be reduced under Dutch tax treaties or eliminated under EU directives in certain circumstances.

 Should You Incorporate in the Netherlands?